LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Background

 Memory-based computation replaces arithmetic by loading pre-computed outputs from memory, making it well-suited for on-chip memory-rich platforms such as FPGAs.
-It reduces resource usage and latency since a multiply-accumulate (MAC) operation --- requiring two reads, one multiplication, and one addition in arithmetic-based computations --- can be replaced by a single memory read.
+It reduces resource usage and latency since a multiply-accumulate (MAC) operation (two reads, one multiply and one addition) can be replaced by a single memory read.
 This also lowers energy: a memory-based MAC consumes only 3.8 pJ in 7 nm, $2.4\times$ less than its arithmetic counterpart \cite{jouppi2021ten}.
 Moreover, memory-based LLMs avoid online dequantization because values are pre-computed in full precision.
-The pre-compute value can be further quantized per-tensor with low loss \cite{li2025lut}, which is used in our design.
+The pre-computed lookup table can be further quantized with low loss \cite{li2025lut}, used in our design.